willrea/Milton/README.md

 * Si4464 RF IC to transmit position via APRS
 * Capability to trigger 2 Canon cameras loaded with CHDK
 * MMA8452Q Accelerometer
+* Supports a thermocouple for exterior temperature reading via a OneWire MAX31850